qhtjrmin/VPrimer/README.md

 Refer to the following link:
 https://github.com/Hajin-Jeon/VPrimer-input-generator

 ## 2.3.
-Get VPrimer execution file and run
+Get VPrimer execution file
 The basic execution order is as follows.
 - find host subsequences (host_primer and host_probe)
 - find virus primer and probe candidates (virus_primer and virus_probe)